4 Best Free VPNs for PC: Safe for Windows 10 & 11 (2025)

 Are there free VPNs for Windows with P2P/torrenting support?

 Yes, but I don't recommend them.
 Most free VPNs prohibit torrenting on their servers, and those that do allow it may not be safe or reliable.
-It's better to opt for a low-cost premium VPN that offers a money-back guarantee, so you can torrent securely and without restrictions.
+Our table highlights the key differences between free and paid VPNs, making it clear why free options aren’t the best choice.

-If you're set on using a free VPN, the #4 and #5 VPNs on this list are decent options for torrenting on Windows.
+If you're set on using a free VPN, Avira Phantom and Hotspot Shield are decent options for torrenting on Windows.
 However, keep in mind that their server networks are limited compared to paid VPNs.
 If you can't connect to a server near your location, you may experience slower speeds, which can impact your torrenting performance.

 Are there free VPNs for Windows without registration?